Parenting a Child During Eating Disorder Treatment: A Practical Guide for Families in Minneapolis

 3. Consistency Is More Important Than Perfection

-You don’t need to do this perfectly—you need to do it consistently.
+You do not need to do this perfectly.
+You need to do it consistently.

 Expect: